Harvard LL.M. Personal Statement Part A: What You Need to Know

 Make a decision based on the remaining items of the list.

-How to identify a topic from scratch
+How to identify a topic for harvard LL.M. personal statement part a from scratch

 Their original source is Rocking Qualitative Social Science by Professor Ashley Rubin.
 These strategies were developed for large research projects, like doctoral and postdoctoral research, but can be scaled down and applied to a legal essay.
 Almost everything that turns out to be a big research project usually starts small; it's just a matter of what you focus on and what you omit.